apify/apify-docs/sources/academy/platform/getting_started/creating_actors.md

 ![Create an Actor from Git repository](./images/create-actor-git.png)

 You can also push your existing code from your local machine using [Apify CLI](/cli).
 This is useful when you develop your code locally and then you want to push it to the Apify Console to run the code as an Actor in the cloud.
-For this option you'll need the [Apify CLI installed](/cli/docs/installation) on your machine.
-By clicking on the **Push your code using the Apify command-line interface (CLI)** button, you will be presented with an instructions on how to push your code to the Apify Console.
+For this option, you'll need the [Apify CLI installed](/cli/docs/installation) on your machine.
+By clicking on the **Push your code using the Apify command-line interface (CLI)** button, you will be presented with instructions on how to push your code to the Apify Console.

 ![Push your code using the Apify CLI](./images/create-actor-cli.png)